rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 In an MPI implementation, the main function will usually contain an `if` statement that determines whether the rank is the manager or a worker.
 The manager can execute a completely different code from the workers, or the manager can execute the same partial code as the workers once the managerial part of the code is done.
-It depends whether the managerial load takes a lot of time to finish or not.
+It depends on whether the managerial load takes a lot of time to finish or not.
 Idling is a waste in parallel computing!

 Because every worker rank needs to communicate with the manager, the bandwidth of the manager rank can become a bottleneck if administrative work needs a lot of information (as we can observe in real life).